matthiasbreuer/RapMan-3.1-Profiles/README.md

-Skeinforge 44 RapMan 3.1 profiles
+RapMan 3.1 Skeinforge profiles
 =================================

-These are Skeinforge 44 profiles for the RapMan 3.1 printer.
+These are Skeinforge 45 (http://skeinforge.com) profiles for the RapMan 3.1 printer.

 Profile Naming
 --------------